 I have a Clickbank link for the Brad Yates affiliate program on my post “success is a state of mind”.
 If you scroll to the bottom of Brad’s page you will see the Clickbank logo.

-2. ShareASale: ShareASale has also been in business for 17 years.
-They are very popular with my affiliate associates, because they have products like NFLshop.com and MLBshop.com.
+2. ShareASale: ShareASale has also been in business for 18 years, and they are my personal choice for awesome products to promote.
+They are very popular with my affiliate associates, because they have products like NFLshop.com and MLBshop.com as well as children’s clothing, yard and garden products, and great stuff the “blogging about blogging” crowd.
 They have “3900+ affiliate programs covering every niche” and extras like real time reporting and direct deposit.

 ShareASale has a very nice layout.
 When you choose Merchants from the top menu, it will take you to a page that shows the pertinent information for each product in a clear, easy to read format.
 You can see immediately how much of a commission you will get with each product.
 You can also see how long the cookie will stay viable with your website’s visitors, which is important information, especially for the ones that do not expire!